Pig (feral or wild)

 Under favourable conditions feral pigs can breed throughout the year in Australia, although breeding success depends on the quality and quantity of food available.

 Sexual maturity in sows is dependent on weight rather than age, similar to domestic pigs.
-A sow may begin breeding from about six to eight months of age, when her weight exceeds about 25-30 kg.
-Sows have a 21 day oestrus cycle and a gestation period of 112-114 days.
-Average litter sizes vary from 5-6 piglets, but up to ten piglets can be born under good conditions.
+A sow may begin breeding from about six to eight months of age, when her weight exceeds about 25 to 30kg.
+Sows have a 21 day oestrus cycle and a gestation period of 112 to 114 days.
+Average litter sizes vary from 5 to 6 piglets, but up to ten piglets can be born under good conditions.

 A feral pig's home range is very much dependent on gender, habitat type, weather conditions and food and water availability.

 Feral pigs are capable of migrating considerable distances but on a daily basis their range tends to be quite small.
 Home ranges vary from as little as 0.16 sq km for sows with young piglets to greater than 40 sq km for individual boars in semi-arid rangelands.

 Watering points are the focus of activity for feral pig movements.
 In hot weather pigs may spend daytime in one area and night time spent feeding in another.

 Feral pigs generally do not move very far in response to minor disturbance, including infrequent hunting by people, and usually return to their home ranges shortly afterwards.
 Feral pigs can shift permanently to more remote areas.
 If subjected to intensive or prolonged disturbance, such as large-scale hunting or other control activities.

 Home ranges of individuals and groups overlap considerably.
 There is no evidence that feral pigs, of either gender, actively defend territories.